-An original cemetery is the cats and dogs’ one, located in Asnières (suburbs near Paris).
+An original cemetery is the one for cats and dogs, located in Asnières (suburbs near Paris).

 French people are not particularly animal rights activists (even if there is some progress there), but they love pets!
 And for more than a century now, pet lovers can bury their pets in this special cemetery, located in a very peaceful and beautiful area along the river Seine.

 Reading the pets’ names, their owners’ short epitaphs (some of them in English) is quite entertaining, and there are actually beautiful graves, showing how some people can be more attached to animals than to human beings.
 The place also hosts a shelter for abandoned -living- cats, which brings life to this area where death reigns.

 To get there: metro line 13, until «Gabriel Péri» (be careful, you have to use the yellow branch after «La Fourche»), or bus 54 until «Place Voltaire».